 The Age of Mercantilism

-The Age of Mercantilism: Shaping Economies and Empires
+The Age of Mercantilism: Trade, Empire and Power

 During the Age of Mercantilism (16th–18th centuries), the emphasis was on increasing riches from commerce, colonization and exports rather than imports.
 European nations pursued self-sufficiency by expanding their colonies and establishing protectionist measures to strengthen their national and economic dominance.